Awards & Recognition

 We are a Joint Commission Accredited Hospital and Home Care Agency.
 The Joint Commission’s accreditation is a nationwide seal of approval.
-Valley Children’s was re-accredited in 2015, meeting all Joint Commission standards in safety and quality of care.
+Valley Children’s was re-accredited in 2021, meeting all Joint Commission standards in safety and quality of care.

-The American Nurses Credentialing Center has recognized Valley Children’s for quality patient care, nursing excellence and innovations in professional nursing practice with three consecutive designations beginning in April 2004.
+The American Nurses Credentialing Center has recognized Valley Children’s for quality patient care, nursing excellence and innovations in professional nursing practice with four consecutive designations beginning in April 2004.
 Valley Children’s was the first pediatric hospital west of the Rockies to receive Magnet® designation and has remained in the elite group of less than 7 percent of hospitals nationwide for the past decade.